di-unipi-socc/FogDirSim/README.md

     ```

 ## Limitations / Main differences from Fog Director
- - The simulator doesn't manage multiversions applications.
+ - The simulator doesn't manage multi versions applications.
 Each application is identified by an ID that is unique among all others application and versions (then in `/api/v1/appmgr/localapps/<appid>:<appversion>` the version is ignored).
  - In the PUT `/api/v1/appmgr/localapps/<appid>:<appversion>` API, also not completed description of application is accepted.
 In Fog Director this "partial body" returns an error.
- - When new device is added, all the information on the device are returned (the discovery phase is not simulated)
+ - When a new device is added, all the information on the device are returned (the discovery phase is not simulated)
- - The device events name type are assumed from the manual and they should not be as FogDirector types
+ - The device events names type are assumed from the manual and they should not be as FogDirector types
  - Some IDs that are interger in FogDirector, in the simulator are strings.
  - Only one user is admitted (`admin` user)
- - This simulator not manages Network Interfaces Resources
+ - This simulator does not manage Network Interfaces Resources
  - Some API are created over documentation, on the sandbox uses to validate them they don't works (/jobs, /myapps)
  - Simulator doens't chech SHA1 in package.yaml of localapp
  - On simulator you can start or stop the myapp.
-On GUI you can start or stop the myapp on specific device (even if there exists API that supports the other behaviour)
+On GUI you can start or stop the myapp on a specific device (even if there exists API that supports the other behaviour)

+## Assertion and simplification
+ - The management is done by a single user (no multi-user management)
+ - All the operations are atomically and are computed once for every simulation run
+ - We assume that for every myapps only one deploy can be done.
+It simplifies the simulation and monitoring system but not reduce the possible states of the tool.
+This good practice is also implicitely suggested using the GUI.

 ## I know that I know nothing.
 (Socrates)
- - We don't know how to manage case where, deploying an application on multiple devices, one of them has no resources
+ - We don't know how to manage a case where, deploying an application on multiple devices, one of them has no resources
- - We don't know is a single Myapp can be deployed twice on a device
+ - We don't know if a single Myapp can be deployed twice on a device
  - We don't know WHY GET /myapps returns an array but, with searchByName parameter returns a single element
- - I don't understand how this bad designed tool can be used in production
+ - I don't understand how this badly designed tool can be used in a production environment
- - Why exists the job.
+ - Why exists the `job` definition